PoliPG/nuxt-onion-ddd/README.md

-# nuxt-onion-ddd
+# Nuxt layered application based in DDD

 Proyect with nuxt and typescript based on onion layered arquitecture and domain driven design

-# Install the Proyect
+# Install and run the project

 To install all the depencencies run the next command: